bondy-io/bondy/apps/bondy_mst/doc_extras/architecture/08_backup_and_restore.md

 # Backup & restore — operator runbook

-This page is the **operator's runbook** for taking a backup of a Bondy MST data tree and restoring it.
-The architecture context for what each store contains lives in chapter 00 (in the bondy umbrella docs) (the layered storage model) and chapter 01 (in the bondy umbrella docs) (the WAL and recovery).
+This page is the **operator's runbook** for backing up and restoring an oplog instance's on-disk store — the WAL, the MST pack-store, and the compaction checkpoint that live together under one `storage_path`.
+For what each of those stores contains, see the storage-stack architecture chapters 00 (the layered storage model) and 01 (the WAL and recovery).

-The Erlang API for these operations is in `bondy_mst_admin`.
+The Erlang API for these operations is in `bondy_mst_admin`; it copies the tree generically, so it backs up whatever a shard owns under `storage_path`.

 ## What gets backed up